AKAVEETINISHANTHKUMAR/SoulSyncAI/README.md

 ## 🚀 **Overview**

-**UnmuteMind** is an AI-powered emotional support chat app designed to let users express themselves freely.
+**SoulSync** is an AI-powered emotional support chat app designed to let users express themselves freely.
 It combines a calming UI, minimal design, and an empathetic Gemini AI chatbot to help users reflect, unload stress, and talk openly — anytime.

 ✔ **Logged-in users:** Unlimited chats saved